wiseman-timelord/MaNTella-Launcher/README.md

 - There will be a "Setup-Install.Bat", for requirements, to make things fool-proof.
 - There will be a "Run_Mantella.Bat", this will have the epic batch code from the Launcher.
 - There will be enhanced versions of main branch scripts, that will be pushed to main or not,
-- Stuff that breaks compatibility, will possibly go in diff project like Mantella-Local.

 # Preview
 - The working of the thing, is pretty much the same as Mantella, there will be an update here....